Key Takeaways

 If you’re streaming copyrighted music, you’ll need to factor in DRM, content licenses, and reporting features.

-Security measures and compliance must be baked into your architecture - not added later.
+The app security measures and compliance must be baked into your architecture.

 Even the best product vision can be limited by in-house bandwidth or technical know-how.

-Building advanced features for music streaming apps like real-time streaming, AI curation, or voice commands requires specific expertise.
+Building advanced features of music streaming apps like real-time streaming, AI curation, or voice commands requires specific expertise.

-Assess your team’s strengths honestly, and don’t hesitate to partner with a specialized mobile app development company.
+Assess your team’s strengths honestly, and don’t hesitate to partner with a specialized mobile app development company UK.

 How Can JPLoft Help You Build a Feature-Rich Music App?